Poland in the Eurovision Song Contest 2015

-Poland participated in the Eurovision Song Contest 2015 with the song "In the Name of Love" written by Kuba Raczyński and Monika Kuszyńska.
+Poland was represented at the Eurovision Song Contest 2015 with the song "In the Name of Love" written by Kuba Raczyński and Monika Kuszyńska.
 The song was performed by Monika Kuszyńska.
 In March 2015, the Polish broadcaster Telewizja Polska (TVP) announced that the Polish entry for the 2015 contest in Vienna, Austria would be selected through an internal selection.
 Kuszyńska and the song "In the Name of Love" were announced as the Polish entry on 9 March 2015 during the TVP1 programme Świat się kręci.

 Poland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 21 May 2015.
 Performing as the closing entry during the show in position 17, "In the Name of Love" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 23 May.
 It was later revealed that Poland placed eighth out of the 17 participating countries in the semi-final with 57 points.
 In the final, Poland performed in position 18 and placed twenty-third out of the 27 participating countries, scoring 10 points.